baxter07/django-ajax-views/docs/setup.rst

              Since those modules are loaded dynamically they can't be traced automatically on build if they are not required elsewhere in a modules `top define`_ call.

-Since Almond doesn't support dynamic loading it's much more lightweight and faster than RequireJS.
 For development you can use the built-in default profile or create your own if desired.

 Stylus (CSS)
 ============

-If you want to use support for page, modal, form sizes and additional view styles, you need to import_ the `stylus file`_ located in *require-ajax-views* source directory.
+If you want to use support for page, modal and form sizes and additional view styles, you need to import_ the `stylus file`_ located in *require-ajax-views* source directory.

-Add a ``page_size`` attribute to your view class or pass it on as a keyword argument to your template context to set the size for the view (all sizes and view styles can be overridden).
+Add a ``page_size`` attribute to your view class or pass it on as a keyword argument to your template context to set the size for the view (all sizes, offsets and view styles can be overridden).

 Default view sizes:
     - ``xs``: *300px*